 Netzah Yehuda Battalion – Kfir Brigade

-The Kfir Brigade, which is becoming veteran and experienced, is undergoing a revolutionary process of conversion to an infantry brigade Excellent) Under Division 99 known as the “Fire Infantry Division”, which is characterized by multi-arena combat capabilities according to Chief of Staff Aviv Kochavi’s perception of the future battlefield.
+The Kfir Brigade, which is becoming veteran and experienced, is undergoing a revolutionary process of conversion to an infantry brigade.
+Part of Division 99 known as the “Fire Infantry Division”, which is characterized by multi-arena combat capabilities according to Chief of Staff Aviv Kochavi’s perception of the future battlefield.
 The brigade will be able to fight in any arena: Lebanon, Syria and Gaza.

 The battalion’s many successes earned it the Operational Employment Excellence Award in 2012 and the Chief of Staff Award in 2014.